 New York Folklore - Learn about our state's folk traditions - and take home a souvenir - in NY Folklore's galleries, featuring work by wood carvers, quilters, fiber artists, Iroquois (Haudenosaunee) beadworkers and basketmakers, stone carvers, metal workers, furniture makers, and many more.

 Olana - Take in spectacular views that inspired landscape painter Frederic Church at his historic estate.

 PS21: Performance Spaces for the 21st Century - Enjoy public grounds with stunning views of the Catskills!
-Check out their 2021 Season to come.
+Check out their 2021 season.

 Salem Art Works - Visit the Cary Hill Sculpture Park, which spans over 100 rural acres and features rotating work by local, regional, and national artists.

 Thomas Cole National Historic Site - Check out outdoor and indoor guided tours!

 Erie Canal Museum - Now on view: Chittenango and the Erie Canal

 Everson Museum - Now on view: Sensus Plenior by Brooklyn-based artist Steffani Jemison and The Floating Bridge: Postmodern and Contemporary Japanese Ceramics.